jsa-research/limbus-buildgen/README.md

 npm install
 ```

-Then run both unit- and integration tests using `npm test` (_Currently this is broken on Windows.
-Run the tests separately instead._)
+Then run both unit- and integration tests using `npm test`

 To run each separately, use `npm run-script unit-test` for unit tests and `npm run-script integration-test` for integration tests.